Travel with Sunken Treasure Scuba Center

 Estuaries create a unique environment for both sea life and divers.
 They form where fresh river water meets and mixes with ocean water.
 Marine productivity is usually high due to tidal fluctuations, strong currents, a large influx of nutrients and strong sun light penetration.
 These factors crate a rich and variable environment that contains a verity of organisms that have a large number of niches.
 They also support a tremendous number of marine organisms to the extent that estuaries typically contain the highest mass of living matter per unit area than any other marine community.

-This trip will be led by James and a Divemaster from Divers II in NJ.
+This trip was led by James and a Divemaster from Divers II in NJ.
 Dates: 9/26 - 9/28.
 If your interested in this trip contact Rich or James at Sunken Treasure Scuba Center, NOW!!

 Come After Maine's Swift River Gold